Is Estrogen Dominance Making You Fat?

 If you are using birth control or hormone replacement, you’re essentially supplying your body with a synthetic form of estrogen.
 It has been shown that hormonal therapy can affect insulin sensitivity, carbohydrate metabolism, glucose intolerance and changes in cholesterol levels.
 If you ever wondered why you gained fat weight while on the pill, it’s probably a result of excess estrogen.
 This hormone blocks fat burning receptors, preventing them from being activated, therefore decreasing fat oxidation and halting fat burning!

 What You Can Do About It: Discuss low dose options with your physician, or consider other forms of birth control that do not impact estrogen levels.
+In addition, consider using supplements that can help lower your estrogen levels – such as DIM – di-indole-methane, which is a natural compound found in cruciferous vegetables such as broccoli and kale.
+It can help reduce the amount of active estrogen in the body and help metabolize it into less active forms.

 If you are not buying organic, free-range meat, poultry or dairy products, they will contain a higher amount of estrogen-like hormones and pesticides from the feed they’re receiving.
 It has been shown that dairy is a source of estrogen exposure in humans.
-This is the result of the dairy industry practices, where estrogens are given to ensure dairy cows are producing plenty of milk!
+This is the result of the dairy industry practices, where estrogens are given to ensure dairy cows are producing plenty of milk.
 Excess estrogen also goes for fruit and vegetables that have been sprayed by pesticides, which act like estrogen in the blood stream.

-Stress can result in higher cortisol levels, reduce insulin levels, shut-off fat burning hormones, and also increase estrogen.
+Stress can result in higher cortisol levels, reduce insulin levels, shut-off fat burning hormones and also increase estrogen.
 The body uses progesterone to produce cortisol when the body is under stress.
 This is known as the pregnolone steal, where by pregnolone is produced in excess to generate more progesterone.
 This can impair your body’s ability to regulate blood sugar, causing greater cravings for sugary food, as well as affecting your body’s ability to process carbohydrates.
 Excess estrogen and cortisol can also cause sleep disturbances.
 Lack of sleep can reduce recovery, and have a direct impact on your ability to lose weight.

 5. Excess Body Fat